Cranberry Spritzer Mocktail

 Method

-1. In a saucepan, combine the cranberries, water, and sugar and bring to a gentle boil, then cook for 8–10 minutes, stirring occasionally, until the cranberries burst completely and the liquid turns deep red and aromatic.
+1. Add the fresh cranberries, water, and sugar to a medium saucepan and bring to a gentle boil over medium heat.
+Reduce slightly and cook for 8–10 minutes, stirring occasionally, until the cranberries burst fully and the liquid turns deep ruby red and aromatic.
+This step extracts acidity, color, and subtle tannic bitterness that define the drink’s structure.

-4. Fill the pitcher generously with ice, pour in the chilled club soda, and stir very gently once or twice to combine without flattening the carbonation.
+1. Fill the pitcher generously with ice, pour in the chilled club soda, and stir once or twice only to combine.
+Pour into ice-filled glasses and garnish with fresh cranberries and rosemary sprigs.
+Serve immediately while the drink remains cold, crisp, and lively.

 Notes